rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 parameter, which requires one parameter.
 Choices B and C are close.
 The syntax for a lambda is correct.
 However, `s` is already defined as a local variable and therefore the lambda can’t redefine it.
 Choices D and E use incorrect syntax for a method reference.
 Choice F is correct.
+5. <a name="qa5"></a>[Jump to question](#q5) - **D, E.** The `sum()` method returns an int rather than an `OptionalInt` because the sum of an empty list is zero.
+Therefore, option E is correct.
+The `findAny()` method returns an `OptionalInt` because there might not be any elements to find.
+Therefore, option D is correct.
+The `average()` method returns an `OptionalDouble` since averages of any type can result in a fraction.
+Therefore, options A and B are both incorrect.
+6. <a name="qa6"></a>[Jump to question](#q6) - **B, D.** Option A would work for a regular Stream.
+However, we have a `LongStream` and therefore need to call `getAsLong()`.
+Option C is missing the `::` that would make it a method reference.
+Therefore, options B and D are correct.
+7. <a name="qa7"></a>[Jump to question](#q7) - **A, F, G.** Line 6 doesn’t take any parameters, and
+it returns a `String`, making it a `Supplier`.
+Another clue is that it uses a constructor reference, which should scream `Supplier`!
+This makes choice F correct.
+Line 7 takes two parameters, and it doesn’t return anything making it a `BiConsumer`.
+The print statement should also be a clue that we are dealing with a `Consumer` or `BiConsumer`.
+This makes choice A correct.
+Choices C and D are there to mislead you; these interfaces don’t actually exist. `BinaryOperator` spells out binary.
+The other functional interfaces use the prefix Bi.
+Finally, line 8 takes a single parameter, and it returns the same type, which is a `UnaryOperator`.
+Since the types are the same, only one generic is needed, making choice G correct.
+8. <a name="qa8"></a>[Jump to question](#q8) - **D.** Line 4 should obviously look OK.
+It creates a
+Stream and uses autoboxing to put the Integer 1 inside.
+Line 5 converts to a primitive, again using autoboxing.
+Line 6 converts to a double primitive, which works since `double d = 1;` would work.
+Line 7 is where it all falls apart.
+Converting from a `double` to an `int` would require a cast inside the lambda.
+9. <a name="qa9"></a>[Jump to question](#q9) - **E.** A `UnaryOperator` is a special type of function where the parameter and return type are the same.
+Therefore, option E is correct.
+Notice that other options don’t even compile because they have the wrong number of generic types for the functional interface provided.
+10. <a name="qa10"></a>[Jump to question](#q10) - **D.** The terminal operation is `count()`.
+Since there is a terminal operation, the intermediate operations run.
+The `peek()` operation comes before the filter, so both numbers are printed.
+The count happens to be 1 since the other number is filtered.
+However, the result of the stream pipeline isn’t stored in a variable, and that result is ignored.
+11. <a name="qa11"></a>[Jump to question](#q11) - **A, C, E.** The three common types of `double`, `int` and, `long` have dedicated supplier classes.
+The only primitive functional interface that does not involve one of those three types is `BooleanSupplier`.
+12. <a name="qa12"></a>[Jump to question](#q12) - **B.** Both lists and streams have `forEach()` methods.
+There is no reason to collect into a list just to loop through it.